-As discussed in Note 1, the Foundation adopted the Financial Accounting Standards Board's Accounting Standard Update (ASU) 2016-14, Not-for-Profit (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities as of and for the year ended December 31, 2018.
-The requirements of the ASU have been applied retrospectively to all periods presented.
+As discussed in Note 1 to the financial statements, the Foundation has adopted the Accounting Standards Update (ASU) 2018-08, Not-for-Profit Entities (Topic 605).
 Our opinion is not modified with respect to this matter.

-Zun Muellen ?
-Co., P.C.

-Great Falls, Montana
+Zun Muchlen ; Co., P.C.
+Cullerton Great Falls, Montana April 20, 2020

-April 17, 2019